egn-egn/egn-egn.github.io/blog/2022/creating-a-custom-wazuh-integration/index.md

     <log_format>syslog</log_format>
   </localfile>
 ```
-Next, create a custom rule, you will need to open the file designed for that **local_rules.xml**
+Next, create a custom rule, you will need to open the file designed for that, **local_rules.xml**.
 ```bash
 vim /var/ossec/etc/rules/local_rules.xml
 ```